 What Hiro was really worrying about was his betrayal of his best friend and sadly if whether or not he was going to catch a glimpse of Yuki when he dropped off Shuichi.

 'I'm pathetic.' thought Hiro morosely.
-He hadn't been in contact with Yuki for over a day.
+He hadn't been in contact with Yuki for almost a week.
 Yuki on the other hand had called him a few times and followed up with a few texts, but Hiro refused to respond.
-Although it took all his self imposed will and eventually turning his phone off to keep himself from answering.
+Although it took all his self-imposed will and eventually turning his phone off to keep himself from answering.

 As Hiro turned the last corner to pull up in front of Shuichi's and Yuki's apartment complex he could feel his heart rate practically double as he subtly checked if Yuki was anywhere to be seen since he knew the author was aware that he would be dropping off the diminutive pink haired singer.
 As Hiro looked over he took note that Shuichi did not show any signs of his accident other than a small cut above his left brow.